 - -u : Overwrite if the target file is old or doesn’t exist

-You can also use the cp command to copy entire directory including all its files and sub-directories.
+You can also use the cp command to copy a directory in Linux including all its files and sub-directories.
 You have to use the -r option here which stands for recursive.

 cp -r source_dir target_dir

 This will copy the entire source_dir into target_dir.
 Now the source_dir will be a subdirectory of the target_dir.

 5. How to copy only the content of a directory, not the directory itself